 Can I submit something I didn’t create?

 No, we cannot accept materials created by someone else—you must be the creator of what you submit.
 This means, for example, that faculty cannot submit student experiences.
-However, if students elect to submit their experiences voluntarily (and are not required to do so as part of their coursework), we welcome those students to submit their own work.
+However, if students elect to submit their experiences voluntarily, we welcome those students to submit their stories.

 How will the submission process work?